stolostron/rhacm-docs/_pages/ui_pii.md

 - Provide assistance to design and development with writing UI text
 - Provide feedback on related user flows to improve and simplify UI and text

-## Process to get PII reviewed
+## Process to get user-facing content reviewed

-For general clean-up, a GitHub issue needed (if using a dev issue for PII files, add ID label `squad:doc` and your squad's assigned writer):
+For general clean-up, a GitHub issue needed (if using a dev issue for PII files, add doc label `squad:doc` and your squad's assigned writer):
-- Add the label `PII`

 - Create your PR and assign writer as reviewer
 - Additionally, you can provide the link to your properties files and request that the writer edit the file for you in his or her own branch/PR
 ____________________________________________________________________________________

-Hill Process: (this is only for new work assigned per hill):
+Story Process: (this is only for new work assigned per story):
 - Issue (squad: design and squad: doc)
 - InVision prototype for Design/ID (Doc writer/Design focal/Design content focal) to get feedback on content.
 (Relies on the latest build)
 - Mid-fi for feedback and initial review